Are you looking for ways to lower your carbon footprint with a baby on the way? Do you want to try cloth diapers but have no idea where to start?

 There are downsides to using flats too:

 - Less portable: You also have to carry more supplies with you since flats require a cover to make them waterproof and a diaper fastener to hold them together.
-However, covers can be used for more than one diaper change, unless a leak happens or stool gets on it.
+However, you can use covers for more than one diaper change unless a leak happens or stool gets on it.
 This means you don’t have to carry as many covers as diapers.

 Prefold diapers are similar to flats except that, as the name suggests, they’re pre-folded, meaning they’re smaller and thicker.
-You still have to fold them somewhat, but the process is not as complicated as folding flats can be.
+You still have to fold them somewhat, but the process is not as complicated as folding flats.

 As with flats, prefolds are a very affordable option.
-They also need to use diaper fasteners to keep them together and covers to make them waterproof, but they’re very low maintenance because they’re easy to wash and dry.
+They also require diaper fasteners to keep them together and covers to make them waterproof, but they’re very low maintenance because they’re easy to wash and dry.

 Like flats, some prefolds come in one-size options, but you can also choose to purchase sized prefolds that will add less bulk to your baby’s diaper.
 Many companies sell them in 3 sizes to move up as your baby grows.

-Pockets get their name from the pocket sewn into them — simply place an absorbent insert into the pocket and you’re good to go.
-The outside layer of the pocket is made up of a PUL waterproof fabric, and the inside layer is made of cotton that’s easy on your baby’s skin.
+Pockets get their name from the pocket sewn into them — simply place an absorbent insert into the pocket, and you’re good to go.
+The outside layer of the pocket consists of a polyurethane laminated (PUL) waterproof fabric, and the inside layer is made of fleece or soft cotton that’s easy on your baby’s skin.

 Pocket diapers come in a wide array of colors and patterns.
-They’re easy to put on, with snaps holding them closed much of the time.
-You can find these diapers with velcro closures too, making them as easy to change as a disposable diaper.
+They’re easy to put on, with snaps to fasten them.
+You can also find these diapers with Velcro closures, making them as easy to change as a disposable diaper.

 Pockets do take a little longer to prep before and after washing, as you have to remember to take the inserts out and to put them back in before use.

-Once you put a pocket diaper together you don’t have to worry about anything else but the diaper in your diaper bag — there are no fasteners or covers to worry about forgetting.
+Once you put a pocket diaper together, you don’t have to worry about anything else but the diaper in your diaper bag — there are no fasteners or covers to worry about.

 All-in-one diapers are the cloth diaper option most similar to disposable diapers.
-These diapers are just as the name says — they do the work of a diaper, diaper fastener, and cover in a single diaper.
+These diapers are just as the name says — a one-piece absorbent, waterproof design with snaps or Velcro fasteners.

-You don’t need to do anything special when it comes to cleaning all-in-one diapers, but because everything is attached, you do have to use a whole new diaper with each diaper change.
+You don’t need to do anything special when cleaning all-in-one diapers.
+But because everything is attached, you do have to use a whole new diaper with each diaper change.

-All-in-two diapers are similar to pockets, except with these diapers, the insert simply snaps or lays down inside of the waterproof cover.
-Unlike a pocket diaper, the outer cover can be used again and again, the same as flats and prefolds.
+All-in-two diapers are similar to pockets, except with these diapers, the insert simply snaps or lays inside the waterproof cover.
+Unlike with a pocket diaper, you can use the outer cover repeatedly.

 Many AI2s also come with a disposable insert option.
-These are called hybrid diapers and are appealing to moms who don’t want to use fully disposable diapers, but need an easier option when out and about or on vacation.
+These are called hybrid diapers, and they appeal to moms who don’t want to use fully disposable diapers but need an easier option when out and about or on vacation.
 You can even find inserts made of wood pulp or other more natural materials that break down much faster than disposable diapers.

 Cloth Diaper Accessories

 The diaper is only part of the equation when you’re cloth diapering.
-Here are some accessories that may need or want to consider purchasing.
+Here are some accessories you may want to consider purchasing.

 Covers are the outer layer that goes on top of flat or prefold diapers.
-Covers are normally made of PUL that’s waterproof and perfect for keeping your baby’s clothing dry.
+Covers are typically made of waterproof PUL, perfect for keeping your baby’s clothing dry.

-Covers often come in two sizes, newborn and one-size, and use either snap or velcro to keep them closed.
+Covers often come in various sizes, including a one-size option, and use either snaps or Velcro to keep them closed.

 2. Diaper fasteners